Normalizing Asymptotic Differential Equations: The Universal Exponential Extension

 Let $K$ be an algebraically closed differential field.
 In Section~\ref{sec:univ exp ext} below we extend~$K$ in a canonical way to a differential integral domain $\Univ=\Univ_K$ whose differential fraction field has the same constant field $C$ as $K$, called the {\it universal exponential extension}\/ of~$K$.
 (The universal exponential extension of $\mathbb T[\imag]$ appeared in \cite{JvdH} in the guise of ``oscillating transseries''; we explain the connection at the end of Section~\ref{sec:eigenvalues and splitting}.)
 The underlying ring of $\Univ$ is a group ring of a certain abelian group over~$K$, and we therefore first review some relevant basic facts about such group rings in Section~\ref{sec:group rings}.
 The main feature of $\Univ$ is that if $K$ is $1$-linearly surjective, then each $A\in K[\der]$ of order $r\in\N$ which splits over $K$ has~$r$ many $C$-linearly independent zeros in $\Univ$.
 This is explained in Section~\ref{sec:eigenvalues and splitting}, after some differential-algebraic preliminaries in Section~\ref{sec:splitting}, where we consider a novel kind of {\it spectrum}\/ of a linear differential operator over a differential field.
 In Section~\ref{sec:valuniv} we introduce for $H$-asymptotic~$K$ with small derivation and asymptotic integration the {\it ultimate exceptional values}\/ of a given linear differential operator $A\in K[\der]^{\neq}$.
 These help to isolate the zeros of~$A$ in~$\Univ$ much like the exceptional values of $A$ help to locate the zeros of~$A$ in immediate asymptotic extensions of $K$ as in~Section~\ref{sec:lindiff}.

-Of this part, only the construction of $\Univ$ (Sections~\ref{sec:group rings} and~\ref{sec:univ exp ext}) and the definition of the set of ultimate exceptional values and its basic properties (Section~\ref{sec:valuniv}) are used later in this monograph in an essential way.
+Of this chapter, the construction of $\Univ$ (Sections~\ref{sec:group rings} and~\ref{sec:univ exp ext}) and the set of ultimate exceptional values with its basic properties (Section~\ref{sec:valuniv}) are essential in Chapter 4, but the definition of ``ultimate exceptional values'' uses notation and terminology from Sections~\ref{sec:splitting} and~\ref{sec:eigenvalues and splitting}.
 In \cite{ADH5} we discuss the analytic meaning of~$\Univ$ when $K$ is the algebraic closure of a Liouville closed Hardy field containing $\R$ as a subfield.
-In a follow-up paper~\cite{ADH6} we use the main theorem of~\cite{ADH5} together with the results from the remaining Sections~\ref{sec:splitting} and~\ref{sec:eigenvalues and splitting} to study the solutions of linear differential equations over Hardy fields.
+In a follow-up paper~\cite{ADH6} we use the main theorem of~\cite{ADH5} together with the results from Sections~\ref{sec:splitting} and~\ref{sec:eigenvalues and splitting} to study the solutions of linear differential equations over Hardy fields.